This is an official version.

 (c) records of maintenance are maintained and available on demand to inspectors designated under the Act and maintenance records shall be kept for a minimum of 2 years;

-(d) the volume of air supplied and the rate of exchange of air is determined with consideration to the size and expected occupancy of the designated smoking room, subject to the minimum requirements of subsection (2); and
+(d) the volume of air supplied and the rate of exchange of air is determined with consideration to the size and expected occupancy of the designated smoking room and designated e-cigarette use room, subject to the minimum requirements of subsection (2); and

 (e) the rate of exchange of air is at least

-(i) where the occupancy of the designated smoking room is not more than 5 persons and their use of that room is occasional, not less than 6 air changes per hour, and
+(i) where the occupancy of the designated smoking room or designated e-cigarette use room is not more than 5 persons and their use of the room is occasional, not less than 6 air changes per hour, and

-(ii) where the occupancy of the designated smoking room exceeds 5 persons or the room is utilized regularly, not fewer than 10 changes per hour.
+(ii) where the occupancy of the designated smoking room or designated e-cigarette use room exceeds 5 persons or the room is utilized regularly, not fewer than 10 changes per hour.

-(2) The volume of air supplied in a designated smoking room shall be of a flow volume that is not less than 14 litres per second or 29.7 cubic feet per minute of air supplied for each occupant.
+(2) The volume of air supplied in a designated smoking room and a designated e-cigarette use room shall be of a flow volume that is not less than 14 litres per second or 29.7 cubic feet per minute of air supplied for each occupant.

 Sign and system requirement